usail-hkust/t-PatchGNN/README.md

 t-PatchGNN has been tested using Python 3.9.

-To have consistent libraries and their versions, you can install needed dependencies for this project running the following command:
+To have consistent libraries and their versions, you can install the needed dependencies for this project by running the following command:

 ```shell
 pip install -r requirements.txt